 During Year 3 you will undertake a detailed and critical comparative analysis of the constructs of social work and provision for users of social work services across borders as well as looking at organisations and management in contemporary social work and social care.
 You will also spend a further 100 days in practice learning and complete a dissertation.

 How will I study?

 Academic-based learning will be delivered through lectures, tutorials, seminars and workshops.
-Practice-based learning is supervised and assessed by practice educators.

 You will spend 170 days in practice learning placements supported by 30 days of assessed social work practice skills across the programme.
 These placements are organised and monitored by the University.
 You will undertake supervised and assessed work whilst on placement, all of which will contribute to the outcome of your degree.